compsocialscience/summer-institute/2021/princeton/pre_arrival.md

 ## Accounts

-- Slack: Before participating at SICSS-Duke 2020 you should have an account in the SICSS 2020 Slack workspace.
+- Slack: Before participating at SICSS-Princeton 2021, you should have an account in the SICSS 2021 Slack workspace.
 If you have not used Slack before, you should review these [getting started[(https://slack.com/help/categories/360000049043-Getting-started)] materials.
 Slack can be hard to use at first, but we've found that it is the best way to enable everyone to collaborate.

 - GitHub: Many participants at SICSS use GitHub to collaborate.
 If you do not yet have one, you should [create a GitHub account](https://github.com/join).
 If you are a student, we recommend that you apply for a [GitHub Student Developer Pack](https://education.github.com/pack).